alttch/eva3/doc/auth.rst

 If more than one key (so more than one ACL) is assigned:

-* item ACLs and allow/assign hosts/networks are merged as-is
+* item ACLs, cdata and allow/assign hosts/networks are merged as-is

 * special ACLs are merged with higher access level (e.g. if one of keys has master access, the combined ACL will have master access as well)

-* **cdata** field becomes a list which contains "cdata" fields of all keys combined.

 * **key id** has the value "comb:KEY_1+KEY_2+...KEY_N"